-Some of the advantages of this particular workflow include:
+Some of the advantages of this particular workflow include the following.

 This workflow also enhances the ability of businesses to ‘farm’ additional revenues from existing Salesforce accounts.
 For example, your client success team could see the historical financial information to discover potential up-sell opportunities.